NathnaelYimer/-Simple-Lead-Manager-project/README.md

 # Simple Lead Manager

 This project is a simple Lead Management API with a basic frontend to interact with it.
-It is built using Node.js, Express, Next.js, and MongoDB (Mongoose).
+It is built using Node.js, Express, Next.js, and MySQL (Sequelize).

 ## Requirements